nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 If you also want to upload the [Embedded Trace Buffer](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/libraries/debug/etb_trace.html), you can include the overlay `overlay-etb.conf`.

-!!! important "important"
+> [!IMPORTANT]
-      Enabling Memfault will increase your device's data usage.
-This is especially true when using the modem trace upload feature, which can send upwards of 1 MB of modem trace data in case of application crashes.
-Consider this when planning your data usage and costs.
+> Enabling Memfault will increase your device's data usage.
+> This is especially true when using the modem trace upload feature, which can send upwards of 1 MB of modem trace data in case of application crashes.
+> Consider this when planning your data usage and costs.

 For detailed build instructions and how to configure the project key, refer to the [Getting Started Guide](getting_started.md) where build instructions for building with Memfault are given.
 To build with all available Memfault functionality: